 Upgrade 2 - High Octane: The controlling gang can now refine crude prometheum into some seriously flammable stuff.
-All flamers, incendiary charges, and fire-based ammunition increase their strength by 1, but gain gain the Unstable trait.
+All flamers (including fire pikes and extermiantors), incendiary charges, and fire-based ammunition increase their strength by 1, but gain gain the Unstable trait.